 Some of the traditional and modern types of Zhong available are:

-Salty Meat Dumpling typically filled with fatty pork belly marinated with five spice herb powder, salted egg yolks, dried shrimp, mushrooms and my favorite chestnuts.
+Salty Meat Dumplings are typically filled with fatty pork belly marinated with five spice herb powders, salted egg yolks, dried shrimp, mushrooms and my favorite chestnuts.
 The glutinous rice is pre-fried with dark soya sauce to give it a dark brown colour.

-Another savoury Meat Dumpling, favoured by the Cantonese descendants are typically filled with leaner pork meat, yellow mung beans, salted egg yolks, mushrooms and chestnuts.
+Another savory Meat Dumplings, favoured by the Cantonese descendants are typically filled with leaner pork meat, yellow mung beans, salted egg yolks, mushrooms and chestnuts.
 This version is white or paler in colour, the difference with no dark soya sauce added.
 Occasionally it comes in the form of a pillow longitude shape.

 A specialty of Peranakan cuisine, the fillings are minced pork with candied winter melon, ground roasted peanuts and taucheo (Chinese soybean paste made from yellow soybeans).
 Traditionally the dumpling has a bit of blue rice coloured from the butterfly pea flower.